+For this study, beta is defined as the realized cumulative return of a leveraged fund over a particular time period divided by the cumulative return of the underlying index.
 Beta drift refers to the fact that over time, the beta of a leveraged fund tends to deviate from its defined daily or monthly leverage ratio.
 The term beta decay is often used since the realized leverage ratio usually falls over time for buy and hold investors.
-However, this is not a given, as beta drift depends on the relative effects of the leverage magnitude, time, the underlying return trend, and volatility.
+However, this is not a given, as beta drift depends on the relative effects of the initial leverage, time, the underlying return trend, and volatility.